 Enums

 Much like with query structs cynic expects you to own any enums you want to query for, or provide as arguments.
-The cynic::Enum trait is used to define an enum, and the easiest way to define that trait is to derive it:
+The cynic::Enum trait is used to define an enum.
+The easiest way to define that trait is to derive it:

 #![allow(unused)]